HumanSignal/label-studio/docs/source/guide/install.md

 If you customized the Label Studio Frontend, see the [Frontend reference guide](frontend_reference.html) for required updates to maintain compatibility with version 1.0.0.

 ## Database storage
 Label Studio uses a database to store project data and configuration information.

 ### SQLite database

 Label Studio uses SQLite by default.
-You don't need to configure anything.
+Label Studio expects version 3.35.x or later of SQLite, so if you have another version installed, you might see unexpected behavior.

 Label Studio stores all data in a single file in the specified directory of the admin user.
 After you [start Label Studio](start.html), the directory used is printed in the terminal.

 ### PostgreSQL database